iterative/dvc.org/static/docs/commands-reference/import.md

 # import

-Import file from any supported URL or local directory to local workspace and track changes in remote file.
+Import file from any supported URL (it could be HTTP, as well as AWS S3, SSH, and other supported external storages) or local directory to local workspace and track changes in remote file or directory.

 ## Synopsis